-The Diploma of Pre-University Studies is accredited by Hong Kong Council for Accreditation of Academic & Vocational Qualifications (HKCAAVQ).
+The Diploma of Pre-University Studies (DPUS) is a QF level-3 program accredited by the Hong Kong Council for Accreditation of Academic & Vocational Qualifications (HKCAAVQ).
+It is registered with the Education Bureau of Hong Kong (Registration Number: 13/000572/L3).